chihung93/ExpandableTextView/README.md

 # ExpandableTextView

-An expandable TextView for Android applications  4.1 (JELLY_BEAN).
+An expandable TextView for Android applications **4.1 (JELLY_BEAN).

+# Introduce

-This is a library for text collapse/expand.
+Hello you guys,This is a library for text collapse/expand.

-Hello you guys,

 This is the first time ,I created lib for myself and share this idea for everybody needed .
 Please post your issues to me if there is an error

-I have reference through the following library :
+I have reference through the following library : https://github.com/Blogcat/Android-ExpandableTextView

-https://github.com/Blogcat/Android-ExpandableTextView

 # DEMO